1. Sóller, Mallorca

 Silhouetted against blue skies, this charming lighthouse lookout is the perfect point to capture the beauty of S’Albufera des Grau Natural Park.
 Stroll through the wild olive groves inland, or head to the shore for a chance to spot some wildlife, including osprey, red kite and other birds of prey.
-The low cliffs and banks of grey slate will make you think you’ve landed on the moon!
-If the sun’s got his hat on, then go for a refreshing dip in the cool waters at Cala Presili or Cala Tortuga.
+The low cliffs and banks of grey slate will make you think you’ve landed on the moon.
+If the sun’s out, go for a refreshing dip in the cool waters at Cala Presili or Cala Tortuga.

 11. Cala Turqueta, Menorca

-You’re bound to recognise this sweet sandy spot, it’s one of the most photographed places in Menorca.
-It’s crystal clear waters draw a local crowd and it doesn’t take long for this quiet cove to get pretty busy, so arrive early to bag the best sunbathing spot.
-There’s parking nearby, but it’s still about a half an hour walk to the water’s edge, although we promise your efforts are well rewarded and this beautiful beach definitely lives up to the hype!
+You’re bound to recognise this sandy spot, as it’s one of the most photographed places in Menorca.
+Its crystal clear waters draw a local crowd and it doesn’t take long for this quiet cove to get pretty busy, so arrive early to bag the best sunbathing spot.
+There’s parking nearby, but it’s still about a half an hour walk to the water’s edge, although we promise your efforts are well rewarded and this beautiful beach definitely lives up to the hype.